 Hot flashes are just one of the unpleasant symptoms you may experience when you enter perimenopause, the transition to menopause that generally affects women in their 40s.
-Clinton Ashford, MD, FACOG, Rebecca Ashford, MD, and Brookes Vaughan, NP, at The Ashford Center in Athens, Georgia, specialize in minimally invasive endometrial ablation, a procedure that can alleviate hot flashes and other menopausal symptoms.
+Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, at The Ashford Center in Athens, Georgia, specialize in minimally invasive endometrial ablation, a procedure that can alleviate hot flashes and other menopausal symptoms.
 To learn more about endometrial ablation, call The Ashford Center or book a consultation online today.

 A hot flash is a feeling of intense warmth that flows through your body, often causing your skin to redden, your face and chest to flush, and sweat to break out.